Venous Disease – Looking after your legs

 • Assume that your legs will just get better by themselves

 • Remain inactive for extended periods, eg long journeys.
-Even journeys of three hours can put you at risk of a blood clot in the leg.
+Even journeys of 3 hours can put you at risk of a blood clot in the leg.
 Wearing flight socks can help prevent them if you’re at an increased risk.
-They are available through your pharmacist.
+They are available through your pharmacy.

 Compression hosiery